davidwernerhh/manager-manual/README.md

 - Love your craft, not your code.
 - You own the 1:1’s, they are for you, I’ll manage the timing
 - Show up.
 Show up and keep showing up.
 Show up with at least enthusiasm as you had when you first raised your hand to volunteer.
 The volunteering part is easy.
 Making promises is a fun way to get someone's attention.
 Keeping those promises is often unsung, but that's how you build something.
 - Be on time.
 Call me if you are late.
-Tell me if you can't make it.
+Let me know if you can't make it.
 - Push yourself to try new things and continue to engage in learning and knowledge sharing.

 ## My expectations of managers who report to me